Below are the Frequently Asked Questions (FAQ) from our prospective and current learners.

 Q: At the end of the program, can I take the national licensure exam?

-Q: How often do I have to be on campus?
+Q: How often do I have to be at the Supervised On-Ground Field Experience (SOFE)?

 Q: How do I get started on the application process?

-You can visit our website and apply online or make an appointment to speak with an Admissions Advisor to receive the application packet and to ask any other questions you may have.
+You can visit our website and apply online or make an appointment to speak with an Admissions Advisor by clicking here.
+To receive the application packet and to ask any other questions you may have, call 801-689-2160 to speak with admissions.

 Q: What would my salary be as an RN?

-*Obtaining a degree from Nightingale College does not guarantee that the NCLEX® will be passed.
+*Obtaining a degree from Nightingale College does not guarantee licensure.
 Passing the NCLEX® is required for RN licensure.

-Q: Do you help me find a job when I’m done with the program?
+Q: Does Nightingale College help me find a job when I’m done with the program and after I have passed the NCLEX exam?

 Nightingale College offers career services, but does not guarantee employment.